News

 • For nurses, this policy shift enables them to educate patients with greater consistency.
 Major national nursing associations, including the American Nurses Association (ANA) and the American Association of Nurse Anesthesiology (AANA), have publicly applauded the Administration’s move, emphasizing the importance of expanded research and evidence‑informed care.

-With this shift, health systems can standardize protocols and create the foundation for integrated care pathways that align with reimbursement models.
+With this change, health systems can standardize protocols and create the foundation for integrated care pathways that align with reimbursement models.

 Why Payers Are Evaluating Symptom Management Cannabinoid Care